 The best iMac for Garageband and other music producers would be the 21.5″ (Retina 4K), with a 3.2GHz 6-core Intel Core i7, 32GB of memory, 1TB of storage, a Radeon Pro 560X Graphics Card with 4GB of GDDR5 memory, and the 512GB Solid State Harddrive.

-The computer with the specifications I just mentioned above is going to have enough power and memory to do whatever you need it to.
+The computer with the specifications I just mentioned above (and this is it on Amazon) is going to have enough power and memory to do whatever you need it to.

 With that said, assuming you don’t have any monetary limitations, you could easily just get the best iMac available with maxed-out stats, however, most people aren’t in that financial position.